Kline Klavier Lab Policies

 Your family can determine the right choice of activities for each child.
 In observing students over the past 20 years of teaching, students who choose piano and one athletic activity along with school tend to have the most success.
 Children and adults achieve the most success when time is available to mentally re-charge.
 Piano study is a significant commitment of time and mental energy.
 Students who remain focused on the work set themselves up for great success.

-16. A Good Acoustic Instrument
+16. A High Quality Acoustic Instrument

 In order to produce the best possible sound, the student should have the best acoustic instrument available.
 If possible, the student should practice on a grand piano.
 If a grand is not available, a high-quality vertical piano is an excellent alternative.